 Sex robots of the future?

-These are the projects we know about.
+These are the AI sex doll and sex robot projects we know about.
 But there are almost certainly people out there who have been secretly trying to build their own sex robots.